 Advancing 1’s Control with Advanced Diabetes Management Technology

 Long term control of diabetes is measured by a simple blood test called the A1C or glycosylated hemoglobin A1C.
 Used together, the A1C and frequent blood glucose monitoring are the best measurement tools available to help individuals with diabetes determine the effectiveness of their therapies.
-Thus, the A1C Fund is designed to assist people in obtaining advanced management tools, specifically advanced insulin delivery devices and continuous glucose monitors that can improve their diabetes control as measured by the A1C and blood glucose monitoring.
+Thus, the A1C Fund is designed to assist people in obtaining advanced management tools, specifically advanced insulin delivery devices and continuous glucose monitors.
+This technology can improve their diabetes control as measured by the A1C and blood glucose monitoring.

 The A1C Fund will provide funding for: